lst1708/Duffing_Equation_Lyapunov/README.md

 # Duffing_Equation_Lyapunov
-Finding the Lyapunov exponents of the Duffing Oscillator
+Finding the Lyapunov exponents using the method set out by Wolf 1984 in this paper.